Skip to Content

 If you want more challenging hiking, climb up to Bubble Rock and take in the views of the lakes and ponds below.
 Try one of several peaks on the west side of Jordan Pond.
 Or make a point of getting to the less crowded parts of the park on Schoodic Peninsula or Echo Lake Beach and Acadia Mountain on the west side of Mount Desert.

-people exploring the tide pools and admiring the harbor view from acadia's rocky shore line.
+People exploring the tide pools and admiring the harbor view from acadia's rocky shore line.

 Visit Sand Beach and dip your toes in the very cold Atlantic.
 And take the coastal walking trails that stretch from beach, past the aptly named Thunder Hole to the Gorham Mountain Trailhead.
 Leave your kids plenty of time to clamber around on the huge rocks and explore the tide pools.
 Tween Traveler could have done this all day.